github/docs/content/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax.md

 You can create a nested list by indenting one or more list items below another item.

-To create a nested list using the web editor on {% data variables.product.product_name %} or a text editor that uses a monospaced font, like [Atom](https://atom.io/), you can align your list visually.
+To create a nested list using the web editor on {% data variables.product.product_name %} or a text editor that uses a monospaced font, like [{% data variables.product.prodname_vscode %}](https://code.visualstudio.com/), you can align your list visually.
 Type space characters in front of your nested list item, until the list marker character (<kbd>-</kbd> or <kbd>*</kbd>) lies directly below the first character of the text in the item above it.

 ```markdown
 1. First list item